Tilbage til Blog

 A captivating job description is a precious asset that emphasizes the core values you’ll look for in an engineer.
 Interestingly, an engaging job ad doesn’t need to take a lot of time to create.

-Often, companies mistake using generalized and outdated job postings that convey little about the company culture and are probably too broad to attract specific sets of highly-skilled candidates.
+Often, companies use generalized, outdated job postings that convey little about the company culture and are probably too broad to attract specific sets of highly skilled candidates.

 Consider the engagement needs for this one.
-We are all familiar with standardized job ad formats, and they are somewhat alike, but also incredibly concise.
-Mention any relevant experience you seek, with some technology or software rarely mastered by developers or quite complex to be used by most interviewees (DevOpscomes to mind).
+We are all familiar with standardized job ad formats; they are somewhat similar but also incredibly concise.
+Mention any relevant experience you seek, with some technology or software that developers rarely master or that most interviewees would find complex to use (DevOps comes to mind).

-Whatever the specific need is, mention it in the requirements of the ad.
-A practical, best scenario is to use the job ad template from your company, add a twist to it, and expect to immediately narrow down the lengthy search in the crowd of candidates.
-This is a sure way to get the target audience's attention to candidates who fit the bill.
+Whatever the specific need is, mention it in the ad's requirements.
+A practical best practice is to use your company's job ad template, add a twist to it, and expect to immediately narrow down the lengthy search among candidates.
+This is a sure way to get the target audience's attention for candidates who fit the bill.

 If the job ad sounds exciting and captivating to you, it would sound the same way to the candidates.
 Something is missing if it sounds strict or too general.
 If you were in the candidates’ shoes, add what you want to read in the ad.
-This can be anything from perks and benefits, flexible work hours, courses and equipment provided by the company, or something similar.
+This can include perks and benefits, flexible work hours, courses, company-provided equipment, or similar offerings.

 And, of course, mention as many specifics as possible about the (unique) traits and skills you seek in the new hire.

-Instill curiosity to the candidates about the company
+Instill curiosity in the candidates about the company

-The IT industry has a lot of professions in demand.
-Developers and engineers receive a lot of job offers, and this is not a surprising fact.
+The IT industry has many in-demand professions.
+Developers and engineers receive many job offers, and this is unsurprising.

 The catch is to make the IT job seekers want to apply to your job ad.
-There is a lot of competition in the IT industry, and getting qualified developers' attention could prove challenging (but not impossible).
+There is a lot of competition in the IT industry, and securing qualified developers' attention can be challenging (but not impossible).

-Use the opportunity to attract engineers faster because they are also narrowing down their work opportunities, without wasting time.
-They will have other interviews in the meantime while you are deciding on whether they will be the new team member or not.
+Use the opportunity to attract engineers faster, as they are also narrowing down their work options, without wasting time.
+They will have other interviews in the meantime, while you are deciding whether they will be the new team member or not.

 This is not a single-step process; instilling interest in the candidates is not done immediately before the interview.
 The company’s website, social media, and professional profiles should reflect its culture and the professional opportunities it offers for future growth.